usainzg/dotfiles/README.md

 copy-and-paste register (+).
 - `<leader>yf`: (Y)ank the (f)ull path + current file name and put it in the copy-and-paste register (+).
 - `<leader>yr`: (Y)ank the (r)elative path + current file name and put it in the copy-and-paste register (+).
+- `<leader>yg`: (Y)ank everything in the file and return cursor to the same location as before.
+This is helpful for copy pasting stuff to other people

 To me, this really speaks me to the power of neovim as a hyperextensible: comprising multiple steps in a single keybinds to boost developer productivity to the max.